 Balance of payments

-The current account ended 2017 Q3 in a deficit of CZK 37.7 billion.
-The financial account recorded an inflow of funds (net borrowing) of CZK 2.1 billion owing to liabilities rising faster than assets.
-Reserve assets increased by CZK 13.4 billion (adjusted for valuation differences) as a result of transactions for CNB clients.
-The current account surplus was 0.6% of GDP (on an annual basis) owing to a decline in the goods and services surplus and an increase in the primary and secondary income deficits.
-The goods and services surplus was almost unchanged at 7.2% of GDP.
+The current account ended 2020 Q1 in a surplus of CZK 74.6 billion.
+The financial account recorded an outflow of funds (net lending abroad) of CZK 111.1 billion owing to an increase in assets amid a decline in liabilities.
+Reserve assets increased by CZK 10.5 billion (without adjustment for valuation differences) as a result of transactions for CNB clients.
+The current account surplus was 0.3% of GDP on an annual basis, owing to a goods and services surplus of 6.0%.

 The current account